 What is the best cable modem?

-While those two modems can handle the speeds available to most internet customers, anyone who's paying for home internet speeds topping 300 Mbps should look to Netgear's CM600, which is more dependable than its high-speed rivals.
+If your internet service features speeds topping 300 Mbps, look to Netgear's CM600, which is more dependable than its high-speed rivals.

 The best cable modems you can buy right now

 There's actually very little performance difference among the best cable modems in our testing, so it's seemingly slight distinctions that separate these devices.
-Opt for Netgear's CM500, and you'll get a modem that's just as capable as the SB6183.
-However, Netgear only offers a one-year warranty, compared with two years from some of its rivals.
+Opt for Netgear's CM500, and you'll get a modem that's just as capable as the Motorola MB7420 or the Arris SB6183.
+However, Netgear only offers a one-year warranty, compared with two years for those rival modems.

 Netgear's 16 x 4 modem enjoys wide compatibility with internet-service providers, and its design makes setup a breeze.
 At 7.3 inches, the CM500 is a little taller than the SB6183, and I found its indicator lights difficult to see, although at night, you may appreciate the lack of a light show.

-The Arris Surfboard SB6183 has been our pick for the best cable modem thanks to its solid performance that will satisfy most home internet customers who don't pay for high-speed service.
-A two-year warranty also is a big plus in the SB6183's favor, though it's been harder to find new models of this modem lately.
-(We'd advise against a refurbished version.)
+The Arris Surfboard SB6183 was once our pick for the best cable modem thanks to its solid performance that will satisfy most home internet customers who don't pay for high-speed service, though this older modem is harder to find these days.
+(As of this writing, Best Buy is selling the SB6183.)
+If you can track down the SB6183 at a competitive price, its two-year warranty also is a big plus.

 At 5.2 x 5 x 2.1 inches, the all-white SB6183 can be tucked unobtrusively next to a router, cable box and whatever other hardware you have on hand.
 The coaxial-cable connector is a little too close to the power connector for my taste, but you're likely to have to deal with that only when setting up the modem.